 Part of having a destination wedding is about giving your friends and family the experience of being in an amazing location- getting to travel and to spend more than just one day with the friends and family- but a whole weekend (if not more!)

-It’s not as formal as the wedding day in terms of photos- its a wonderful time for me to get to know all of your guests and VIPs… so that come wedding day, they are SO much more relaxed in front of the camera- and you get better pictures!
+Coverage isn’t as formal as the wedding day- its a wonderful time for me to get to know all of your guests and VIPs… so that come wedding day, they are SO much more relaxed in front of the camera- and you get better pictures!
 It also helps you unplug, not have to think about getting your phone out, and just be in the moment to enjoy.
 I’ll take care of the rest!

 We took a quick peek at Mexico city, and stopped along a favorite restaurant for some food.